ml-opensource/Rye/README.md

 }
 ```

 As you can see, the `standard` type takes a `RyeConfiguration` as a parameter and the `custom` type takes the view you would like to use and an `Rye.AnimationType` (with a default value already provided).
-For more on the `AnimationType` please refer to the section "Animation Type" below.
+For more on the `AnimationType` please refer to the section [Animation Type](#animation-type) below.

 #### Where To Show the Alert?